 The French region of Provence is one of the most beautiful that the country has to offer and should not be missed on a trip to Southern France.
 After all, it’s filled with lots to visit, and even more to see.
 Whether you’re searching for Carolingian castles, secluded beaches, crystal clear waters of tomatoes straight from the vine, the Provençal region has it all.

-Marseille: The port side town of Marseille has been inhabited for over two millennia and is well worth a visit, if only to see a typical Southern French city, and the second largest settlement in France.
+The port side town of Marseille has been inhabited for over two millennia and is well worth a visit, if only to see a typical Southern French city, and the second largest settlement in France.
+Furthermore, as one of the oldest cities in France (and even inhabited by the Ancient Greeks), there’s no shortage of historical things to do.